Hack-jack-Electronics/ItsMyHealth/README.md

-# **MedCheck Web Application**
+# **ItsMyHealth Web Application**
-**MedCheck** is an innovative web application designed to empower users with essential healthcare tools, all accessible for free.
-With features including counterfeit medicine detection, BMI calculation, and a specialized insulin level-based dietary plan generator, MedCheck revolutionizes health management through technology.
+**ItsMyHealth** is an innovative web application designed to empower users with essential healthcare tools, all accessible for free.
+With features including counterfeit medicine detection, BMI calculation, and a specialized insulin level-based dietary plan generator, ItsMyHealth revolutionizes health management through technology.

 # Features
-**Counterfeit Medicine Detection**: Utilizing advanced image recognition technology, MedCheck helps users verify the authenticity of their medications, safeguarding against counterfeit drugs.
+**Counterfeit Medicine Detection**: Utilizing advanced image recognition technology, ItsMyHealth helps users verify the authenticity of their medications, safeguarding against counterfeit drugs.

 **BMI Calculation**: Users can easily calculate their Body Mass Index (BMI) to gain insights into their weight status and overall health.

-**Specialized Insulin Level-based Dietary Plan Generator**: MedCheck offers personalized dietary plans based on users' insulin levels, promoting balanced nutrition and healthy eating habits.
+**Specialized Insulin Level-based Dietary Plan Generator**: ItsMyHealth offers personalized dietary plans based on users' insulin levels, promoting balanced nutrition and healthy eating habits.

 # Future Aspects

-**Nearby Legitimate Retail Stores**: MedCheck will provide users with information about nearby legitimate retail stores where they can purchase genuine medications and healthcare products.
+**Nearby Legitimate Retail Stores**: ItsMyHealth will provide users with information about nearby legitimate retail stores where they can purchase genuine medications and healthcare products.

 **Instant Body Part Health Measurement**: Users will be able to measure their body part health instantly by logging symptoms related to specific body parts, receiving real-time feedback and recommendations.

-**Consultation with Physicians and Nutritionists**: MedCheck will facilitate consultations with healthcare professionals such as physicians and nutritionists, allowing users to seek personalized advice and guidance for their health concerns.
+**Consultation with Physicians and Nutritionists**: ItsMyHealth will facilitate consultations with healthcare professionals such as physicians and nutritionists, allowing users to seek personalized advice and guidance for their health concerns.

 # **Requirements**
-To run MedCheck web application, ensure you have the following dependencies installed:
+To run ItsMyHealth web application, ensure you have the following dependencies installed:

 >Python 3